Buuchia/CCS_blog/posts/hw-w5.md

    return sorted
 }

-//PixelSorter class
+//define class name
 export class PixelSorter {

+   //constructoraccepts a canvas 2D rendering context (ctx) as a parameter
-   constructor (ctx) {
+   //and stores it in the this.ctx variable. constructor (ctx) {
       this.ctx = ctx
    }

-   //define function init to
+   //define function init to initialize the PixelSorter instance
+   //by storing the canvas width and height
-   init () {
+   //and get image data from the context init () {

       //resize the width and height of the initial pixel sorter object